tianleimin/ECE4078_Lab_2023/Week03-05/README.md

 - Replace the [keyboard control section](operate.py#L200) in operate.py with the code you developed for M1

 #### Step 2) Wheel calibration
-Completed [wheel_calibration.py](calibration/wheel_calibration.py) by filling in the required lines of code (computing the [scale parameter](calibration/wheel_calibration.py#L46) and the [baseline parameter](calibration/wheel_calibration.py#L89)), run the [wheel calibration script](calibration/wheel_calibration.py) using the command ```python3 wheel_calibration.py --ip 192.168.50.1 --port 8080```.
+Completed [wheel_calibration.py](calibration/wheel_calibration.py) by filling in the required lines of code (computing the [scale parameter](calibration/wheel_calibration.py#L46) and the [baseline parameter](calibration/wheel_calibration.py#L89)), run the [wheel calibration script](calibration/wheel_calibration.py) using the command ```python wheel_calibration.py --ip 192.168.50.1 --port 8080```.
 This script will set the robot driving forward, and then spinning at various velocities, for durations that you specify, in order to compute the scale and baseline parameters for wheel calibration.

 You can mark a 1m long straight line with masking tape on the floor, and use it as a guide to check if the robot has travelled exactly (as close as possible) 1m.
 Masking tape and measuring tape will be provided to you in the lab.